Chirag-ahir/SFC-Preparation/README.md

 What is Opportunity Teams?
 Opportunity Teams are designed to facilitate collaboration on specific sales deals (opportunities).
 They enable multiple users to work together to close a sales opportunity, with each member possibly playing a different role in the sales process.

+What is OpportunityTeamMember?<br>
+OpportunityTeamMember is a junction object between Opportunity and User.
+This junction object will be create under Opportunity Team.

 ====================================SFMC=====================================<br>